|Crucible Guard CID is now live (Edit)||

 - Attached - Before the start of the game, attach this model to a friendly Faction warcaster for the rest of the game.
 Each Faction warcaster can only have one model/unit attached to it.

-- Arcane Realignment - the warcaster can reroll one failed magic attack roll per turn when the Squire is nearby.
+- Arcane Realignment - While this model's warcaster is within 5" of it, that warcaster can reroll one failed magic attack roll each turn.

 - Arcane Repeater - While this model's warcaster/warlock is within 5" of it, that caster's CTRL range is extended 2".